kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham.md

     Writings by Seventeenth-Century Englishwomen* (London: Routledge,
     1989), https://doi.org/10.4324/9780203358962.

-[^2]: The text quoted above is from our work-in-progress edition of Alice Thornton's Books.
+[^2]: The text quoted above is from the project's work-in-progress edition of Alice Thornton's Books.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
 "She had also an exiding sore throat & mouth...
 The Toung & mouth at first was blacke. then turnd white... and in the end grew with a white skinn all over".
 Alice Thornton, *Book of Remembrances*, Durham Cathedral Library, GB-0033-CCOM 38, 32.

 [^3]: "lift up both hands & eies to heaven 3 times". *Book of Remembrances*, 37.